The average salary for a Dentist in United Kingdom is £50,940.

 What Are Popular Skills for Dentists?

-Skills in Composite Fillings, Diagnosis and Treatment Planning, Oral Surgery and Orthodontics are correlated to pay that is above average.
-Skills that pay less than market rate include Public Health.
+Skills in Composite Fillings, Diagnosis and Treatment Planning, Oral Surgery, Orthodontics and Prosthodontics are correlated to pay that is above average.

 What is the Pay by Experience Level for Dentists?